Schille/Schille.github.io/content/projects/bodyscanner.md

 ### Rollout
 Setting up a device at the client's site requires a calibration of the sensors.
 This is needed due to the production-related deviations of the body frame and sensors.
-In addition, environmental conditions can be handled.
+In addition, environmental conditions can affect the results.
 Each device gets a serial number that also encodes optional features (for example, the body color), the production date, and a counter.
-Once the system is calibrated and the initial setup procedure is successfully performed (i.e. creating initial users), the device is ready for the patients.
+Once the system is calibrated and the initial setup procedure is successfully performed (i.e. creating initial users), the device is ready to scan patients.

 ### Monitoring
 An integrated monitoring solution allows tracking the usage of individual devices in the field.
 It collects anonymized data about the usage of features, reports scans with metadata and other metrics.
 This data allows for improving the workflow and the overall experience for both the user and the patient.